 Global Equity Investment Philosophy

-Our philosophy is centred on the search for ‘Future Quality’ in a company.
+Our philosophy is centred on the search for ‘Future Quality' in a company.
 Future Quality companies are those which will attain and sustain high returns on investment.
 ESG considerations are integral to Future Quality investing as good companies make for good investments.
-Please see our September Future Quality Insights article for further observations about the rising influence of multiple stakeholders.
+In our most recent Future Quality Insights article we provide examples of how Future Quality companies approach environmental and social factors in a way that benefits all stakeholders.

 The four pillars used to assess the Future Quality characteristics of an investment are as follows: